fl4shk/frost32_cpu/README.md

 ## Instructions that take more than one cycle
 Relative branches take two cycles, and jumps and calls take three cycles.
-`reti` is the exception to this, as it take t
+`reti` is the exception to this, as it takes one cycle.

+Multiplications are single-cycle, but only produce 32-bit results.

 <!--
-Multiplications are single-cycle, but only produce 32-bit results.
+Multiplications (once fully implemented) will also take more than one than one cycle, but it isn't clear yet exactly how many cycles they will take.
 -->

-Multiplications (once fully implemented) will also take more than one than one cycle, but it isn't clear yet exactly how many cycles they will take.

 Conditions are resolved in the instruction decode stage, and the instruction decode stage **also** handles all memory access.